zig-gamedev/zig-gamedev/libs/zgpu/README.md

 # zgpu v0.9 - Cross-platform graphics layer

-`zgpu` is small helper library built on top of native wgpu implementation (Dawn).
+`zgpu` is a small helper library built on top of native wgpu implementation (Dawn).

 It supports Windows 10+ (DirectX 12), macOS 12+ (Metal) and Linux (Vulkan).